SivamenagaiKarnan/Twitter-Scraping-project/README.md

 print(data)

-# Now we are defining a function to convert the dataframe created above to a csv file.
+# Defining a function to convert the dataframe into csv and json format and creating a button to download those formats

 @st.cache